-Mole Removal Services in Grand Rapids
+Mole Removal Services in Michigan

 Mole tunnels, also known as runs, cause plants like grass, flower beds, and shrubs to be uprooted, which quickly dries them out and eventually kills them.
 And the healthier your prized lawn is, the more likely moles will choose it as their favorite dining spot.
 Moles can consume their body weight in insects, grubs and worms every day and as small as they are, can tunnel at a rate of 12-15 feet an hour.
 If you suspect moles have invaded your residential or commercial property, don’t wait, call our mole removal experts at Varmint Evictors, Inc. today.
 Our experienced team will evaluate your property, remove wildlife, share preventative tips and tricks, and even help repair damage caused by wildlife.